 If you’re an amateur photographer, you can use your own pictures to illustrate your online writing.
 But not all of us have the required creative skills, so we need to source images from the internet.

-A word of warning, most images displayed online are copyright, and cannot be freely used.
-The law protects copyright images from unauthorized copying.
+Most images online are copyright and cannot be freely used.
+The law protects such photos and illustrations from unauthorized copying.
 The artist creator has a right to payment of damages if you reproduce their work without permission.
 Such fines can be thousands of dollars, and I know of cases where this has been enforced by the courts.
 You have been warned!

 What Are Creative Commons Licenses?